openworm/org.geppetto.docs/source/usinggeppetto.md

 ### Using widgets

 Model metadata can be visualized with various
-Geppetto widgets &lt;usingwidgets&gt;.
-The tree widget &lt;treevisualizerW&gt; is particularly useful to visualize Geppetto entity hierarchies.
+Geppetto widgets <usingwidgets>.
+The tree widget <treevisualizerW> is particularly useful to visualize Geppetto entity hierarchies.

 ![image](images/connectivity/overview.png)

-In addition, a connectivity widget &lt;connectivityW&gt; (shown above) is particularly well suited to explorations regarding model neuronal networks.
+In addition, a connectivity widget <connectivityW> (shown above) is particularly well suited to explorations regarding model neuronal networks.

-How to use Geppetto widgets is covered in detail here &lt;usingwidgets&gt;.
+How to use Geppetto widgets is covered in detail here <usingwidgets>.

 Lightspeed Search ----------------